GleammerRay/INTERLINKED/README.md

 ## Setting up your own INTERLINKED application

-In case you want to run the bot of your own for a game of your choice, you can!
+In case you want to run a bot of your own for a game of your choice, you can!

 Make sure to download the bot files before proceeding.